JetBrains/jetbrains_guide/README.md

 This will build and run a Docker container for the Guide you want to work with, and mount the `contents` folder of that Guide as a volume inside the container.

-> **Note:** The first time you run a specific Guide, this will take a while.
-Subsequent starts should be faster.

 For humans: if you launch `Docker - IntelliJ Guide`, you can work on any content in the `sites/intellij/guide/contents` directory of this repository.